Greenville Greenies: 1928 to 1929 Eastern Carolina League

-Continuing play in the 1929 Eastern Carolina League, Greenville had three different managers and finished in 5th place.
+Continuing play in the 1929 Eastern Carolina League, Greenville had three different managers and finished in fifth place.
 The Tobacconists had a record of 45–68 under Lester Bangs, Guy Smith and Dan Pasquella.
 The Eastern Carolina League permanently folded after the 1929 season.

 1934 to 1941 Coastal Plain League

-In 1934, the Greenville Greenies began play as charter members of the Independent six–team Coastal Plain League.
+In 1934, Greenville resumed minor league play, as the Greenville Greenies began play as charter members of the Independent six–team Coastal Plain League.

 The Coastal Plain League became classified as a Class D League for the 1937 season.
-The Greenville Greenies ended the season with a record of 40–58, finishing in 7th place in the eight–team Coastal Plain League.
+The Greenville Greenies ended the season with a record of 40–58, finishing in seventh place in the eight–team Coastal Plain League.
 Their manager in 1937 was Bo Farley.

-Under managers Alfred Joyner and Halley Wilson, the Greenville Greenies finished the 1938 season with a record of 45–68, placing 7th in the Coastal Plain League.
+Under managers Alfred Joyner and Halley Wilson, the Greenville Greenies finished the 1938 season with a record of 45–68, placing seventh in the Coastal Plain League.
 The team began play at Third Street Park.

-In 1939, the Greenville Greenies won the 1939 Coastal Plain League Pennant as the Greenville franchise became a Washington Senators minor league affiliate.
-With a Record of 75–47, Greenville placed 1st in the Coastal Plain League regular season, playing under manager Halley Wilson, In the 1939 Playoffs, the Kinston Eagles defeated the Greenville Greenies 4 games to 2.
+In 1939, the Greenville Greenies won the 1939 Coastal Plain League pennant as the Greenville franchise became a Washington Senators minor league affiliate.
+With a Record of 75–47, Greenville placed first in the Coastal Plain League regular season, playing under manager Halley Wilson, In the 1939 playoffs, the Kinston Eagles defeated the Greenville Greenies 4 games to 2.

-The 1940 Greenville Greenies finished with a record of 53–71, to place 7th in the Coastal Plain League standings under returning manager Halley Wilson.
+The 1940 Greenville Greenies finished with a record of 53–71, to place seventh in the Coastal Plain League standings under returning manager Halley Wilson.
 The 1940 season was their last at Third Street Park.

-The Greenville Greenies League advanced to the 1941 Coastal Plain League Finals.
-Playing at Guy Smith Stadium, the Greenies had a record of 64–54, placing 2nd in the regular season under returning player/manager Halley Wilson.
-In the 1941 Coastal Plain League Playoffs, the Greenville Greenies defeated the New Bern Bears 4 games to 2 and advanced.
+The Greenville Greenies advanced to the 1941 Coastal Plain League Finals.
+Playing at Guy Smith Stadium, the Greenies had a record of 64–54, placing second in the regular season under returning player/manager Halley Wilson.
+In the 1941 Coastal Plain League playoffs, the Greenville Greenies defeated the New Bern Bears 4 games to 2 and advanced.
 In the Finals, the Wilson Tobs defeated Greenville 4 games to 2.